TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 > ssh \$cgDbSshUser@\$cgDbHostRemote

-Leave the teminal window open and start another terminal window.
+Leave the terminal window open and start another terminal window.
 In the new terminal window type:

 > telnet 127.0.0.1 \$cgDbPortRemote